Take Time to Understand Dementia

 Suffering from dementia can often lead a person to withdraw from activities that have previously been important.
 Social isolation can lead to depression, which causes additional challenges in care.

-Communication Is Key
+Communication is Key

 When caring for someone who has Alzheimer’s disease or another dementia, you must pay attention to how you communicate.

 Keep it simple.
 Processing communication can be difficult for someone coping with dementia-related illness.
 Speak slowly and understand that repetition, while frustrating to you, can be beneficial to the other person.
 Ask “yes” or “no” questions.

 Don’t argue.
 What your loved one is saying might be incorrect.
 It might be hurtful.
 But that person often does not understand and cannot control what they are saying.
 Correcting or arguing is not helpful.

 Tone matters.
 Anger and irritation will still register, even if a person doesn’t recognize you and has trouble processing what you are saying.
 Stay patient.

-More than 16 million Americans are providing unpaid care for loved ones with Alzheimer’s and other dementias.
 Support and counseling are available no matter what region of the state you call home.
 Alzheimer’s Arkansas offers a 24-hour support hotline for caregivers and support groups that meet statewide.
 UAMS, through the Walker Memory Center, can help identify causes of memory loss and necessary steps for treatment.
 UAMS also offers one-on-one caregiver training for Arkansans struggling to care for loved ones with dementia and other memory-related illnesses.